joegreene/CS_121_Fall_2014/References/Helpful Link List/README.md

 - TBD (if anyone has any recommendations, let me know please; preferably they should be free)

 #### Compilers and IDEs
+I should make this distinction now before any questions arise:
+- __IDE__: Integrated Development Environment, which pretty much means it's a piece of software with a bunch of tools to help someone program (e.g. Visual Studio, where it has a text editor, compiler, debugger, etc.)
+- __Compiler__: A piece of software that converts one programming language to another (in our case, C++ to Assembly or some other low level language); IDEs have compilers as a part of them

+Also, the main IDE we will be using is Microsoft Visual Express C++ 2010.
+2012 works well too, and I alternate between 2010 and 2012 when making
+C++ projects (projects made in either are compatible with one another).

+__List:__
 - http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx - Visual Studio (the main IDE used in the class; windows-only); I use this primarily as it's what is used during the CS 301 test (and all professors expect you to work with this IDE for projects in the class).
   - NOTE: Express versions are just as good as professional and ultimate.
 If you don't have a DreamSpark account with the school or a means of easily getting the professional version, just stick with an express version.
-If asked, go for the visual studio express C++ version.
+If asked, go for the visual studio express C++ version (2010, although 2012 works too).
   - NOTE 2: I don't know about the school computers, but if you use this at home and wish to change the color scheme check this out: http://msdn.microsoft.com/en-us/library/hh923906.aspx .
 Visual Studio 2012/2013's theme jump from 2010 makes it look disgusting.
 - http://ideone.com/ - Online compiler (great for testing small code on-the-go).
 I use this to test most of the activity code we work with.